Skip to content

 Building menu items

-Each row is a horizontal UIStackView: badge → title → spacer → status label → detail label.
+The row layout is a flat UIStackView — badge, title, spacer, status, detail.
+No nesting, which keeps Auto Layout from fighting over priorities when optional elements are absent.
 Before building the rows, setupMenuItems() pre-calculates maxDetailWidth — the widest detail string measured with the monospaced digit font — so every row’s detail label gets the same fixed-width constraint, keeping the column aligned.

 private func createMenuItemView(for item: ContextMenuItem, maxDetailWidth: CGFloat) -> UIView {